 Super complicated ?
 Yes it is, indeed… This is a difficult nut to crack without real programming (such as in a Python function).
 This is what you need to know:

+Light angle can also be tweaked.
 The function is squeezing the full angle range to a smaller interval using modulo operator (%).
-The default light angle (0) is from the west and values for light angles are increasing counter-clockwise.
+The default light angle (0) is from the west and values for light angles are increasing counter-clockwise (don’t ask me why…).

 90 135 45 180 0 225 315 270